branaway/Japid/readme.txt

 2011/6/11: V0.8.4.8:
     1. bug fix: the htmlentities.properties file was not included in ant build causing escape() to fail.
+    2. improvement: excluded the JDT core jar from the final module package to reduce the size.
 2011/6/11: V0.8.4.7:
     1. bug fix: tag invoke in @set was not properly scoped.
 2011/6/11: V0.8.4.6: